-How to Be a Better Partner: Happy Relationship Tips
+How to Be a Better Partner: 3 Tips for a Happy Relationship

 By now, most of us have heard the statistic that around 50% of marriages end in divorce, but did you know that “statistics suggest that the chance of a marriage being happy are no better than 50 percent”?